Working Alone Supervison

 When your field employees are working alone and encounter a serious problem, immediate and reliable access to emergency help can literally mean the difference between life and death.
 In addition to being a mandatory safety program component, a properly designed and implemented Working Alone program is also a legal requirement for all companies operating in high-risk environments in Canada.
 The "due diligence" requirement in that legislation states that the company must take all reasonable measures necessary for the protection of their workers who are working alone.

 PlanGlobal’s Working Alone Supervision program provides a reliable lifeline for field personnel working in hazardous situations.
-Our 24/7 Control Center is staffed with a team of experienced operators who use proven technology and processes for personnel tracking, reporting, and emergency response, helping keep your employees safe, and reducing your company’s exposure to risk.
+Our Operations Center is staffed with a team of experienced operators who use proven technology and processes for personnel tracking, reporting, and emergency response, helping keep your employees safe, and reducing your company’s exposure to risk.

 The components of PlanGlobal’s program include: